pytorch/serve/kubernetes/README.md

 ![EKS Overview](overview.png)

 In this example we use EKS for Kubernetes Cluster and EFS for distributed storage in this deployemnt.
-But this can replaces with any kubernetes cluster / distributed storage for PVC.
+But this can replaced with any kubernetes cluster / distributed storage for PVC.

 ### Prerequisites